Quickstart

 Verify Weik.io is running

-Create an integrations directory and initialize a new integration:
+Create a directory and initialize a new integration:

 mkdir -p integrations